telerik/ajax-docs/api/server/Telerik.Web.UI/GridPopUpSettings.md

 ## Properties

+###  CloseButtonToolTip `String`

+Gets or sets the tooltip that will be displayed when you hover the
+            close button of the popup edit form.

-###  ScrollBars `ScrollBars`
+###  Height `Unit`

-Gets or sets the visibility and position of scroll bars in the popup control.
+Gets or sets a value specifying the grid height in pixels (px).

 ###  Modal `Boolean`